starostka/02476-mlops/reports/README.md

 >
 > Answer:

+We feel like we all participated equally and had a good dynamic.
+All members contributed to the code and fixing issues on PRs.
+Nonetheless, a rough description of "who-did-what" could look like this:
 * Philippe: PyTorch Lightning implementation, Cloud build set up, Vertex AI setup
 * Jens: GitHub Actions, DVC, data drift monitoring
 * Benjamin: Hydra, Fast API implementation and deployment to cloud